 These seem obvious, but I am always amazed how many people are UN-prepared.

-Memory card.
+MEMORY CARD.
 It is a cardinal sin to come up short on memory.
 Memory cards are tiny and dirt cheap.
 They're easy to carry and having one extra memory card gives you the peace of mind to shoot lots of photos.

-Battery and charger.
+BATTERY/CHARGER.
 No power means no photography.
 Batteries lose capacity over time.
 Have a spare batter with you at all times in case of failure of your first one.

+FLASH GUN.
 Canon Speedlite.
 Perhaps the biggest complaint that photographers will have against the Canon 6D is that it has no pop-up flash.
 For me-it just isn't a big deal at all.

 I HATE POP-UP FLASHES.
 The shadows, red-eye and wimpy light output levels make built-in camera flashes 98% useless for my shooting style.
 High ISO shooting capabilities of the EOS 6D can take care of many of your low-light shooting situations.

 There may be a few very dark situations where you do want a flash.
 For these I recommend using a Canon Speedlite 270 EX II.
 It's very compact.
 It's powerful enough for snapshots/candids and can bounce for more flattering lighting.

 It's only drawback in my opinion, its initial start-up charge time is not real fast.
 Since it has a sleep mode to save battery life, I just leave it on all the time while I am shooting.

 Many would categorize these as essential accessories.
 It really depends on the type of photography you are doing and the environment you are shooting in

 CAMERA CASE.
 Protects your camera with additional padding over just a camera case, but also obviously puts all your smaller 6D accessories in one central location.